sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 3. :large_yellow_circle: inbound SDR routes to the Named SDR
 4. :large_red_circle: Named SDR converts to Opp
 5. Named SDR notifies assigned AE/CE
-   1. (INTERNAL) Auto email from Salesforce upon Conversion
+   1.Auto email from Salesforce upon Conversion
-   2. [INTERNAL] :large_red_circle: Named SDR notifies assigned AE/CE in the #cloud-trial-alerts, and creates a slack channel #cloud-trial-<acme-corp> and adds CE + AE.
+   1. [INTERNAL] :large_red_circle: Named SDR notifies assigned AE/CE in the #cloud-trial-alerts, and creates a slack channel #cloud-trial-<acme-corp> and adds CE + AE.
 6. :large_green_circle: The customer engineers takes over from here, go to[Second step: onboarding, and trial extend, terminate, convert](#second-step-onboarding-and-trial-extend-terminate-convert)

 ##### Case 2.2 the account is NOT a named account in SFDC